 |3D printing||free or cheap at a makerspace / institutional workshop|

 |threated inserts (M3 / 1/20”)||5|

-The Raspberry pi (3) A+ with the faster processor and onboard wifi should probably be avoided for continuous applications.
+The Raspberry pi (3) A+ with the faster processor and on-board wifi should probably be avoided for continuous applications.
 The system is tightly packed and therefore runs hot and overall requires more power than desired (especially for offline use).
 Using the a Raspberry pi (2) A board avoids these thermal and power issues, while sacrificing internal wifi.
-Wifi can be added using a USB stick.
+Wifi can be added using a USB stick, if desired.
 Future versions might include more venting holes and a smaller (lighter) build around a Raspberry pi Zero.
 For development purposes I do recommend the Raspberry pi (3) A+ as it makes interacting with the camera faster.